 The Kremlin commented on the White House’s claim and said that it considers the US’ threats against Syrian legitimate leadership to be “unacceptable.”
 Damascus also denied the information.

-Posted by GPD on July 12, 2017, With 1717 Reads Filed under Russia.
+Posted by GPD on July 12, 2017, With 1758 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.